polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ```

 In addition to the *[message]* argument passed into your *[catch]* block, you also get the *[type]* of exception thrown, which is the
 fully qualified class name of it from .Net/Mono, and the entire *[stack-trace]*.
-The type of an exception thrown from Hyperlisp, will always
+The type of an exception thrown from Hyperlambda, will always
 be "p5.exp.exceptions.LambdaException".

-When you *[throw]* an exception from Hyperlisp, you can also pass in an expression as its message.
+When you *[throw]* an exception from Hyperlambda, you can also pass in an expression as its message.

 ### [return],  returning from a lambda object evaluation